If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Pro Tip: Creating a communications plan as you prepare for your capital campaign will ensure you’re ready to interact with donors from the very beginning.

-7. Promote matching gifts to your donors.
+7. Promote matching gifts as part of your capital campaign plan.

 If you want to receive more funds for your campaign, you should also inform donors of matching gifts.
 Matching gift programs are created by corporations to support the causes their employees care about.